 Both employees and their employer must observe the reporting requirements in the returns.
 Failure to do so may result in heavy penalties.https://www.gov.hk/en/residents/taxes/salaries/salariestax/chargeable/options.htm

-Maternity LeaveStatutory – female employees are eligible for a maximum of 10 weeks paid at 80% of normal salary.
+Maternity LeaveStatutory – female employees are eligible for a maximum of 10 weeks paid leave.
 This should be paid monthly on the normal payment date.

 1 April to 31 March of the following year.